IdyllicPeripherals/idyllicperipherals.github.io/_projects/2023-05-05-Butterfly Switch Puller.md

 ---

 When it comes to expensive products, sellers need to convince customers that their goods are a worthwhile purchase; this is tricky since value is subjective.
-There are so many variables, tangible and intangible, that can be considered.
+There are so many variables, both tangible and intangible to consider.

 The value of a keycap puller is in its ability to remove keycaps; this is the sole purpose of the tool.
 Such a simple function can be achieved by something as inexpensive as leftover paperclips or if you’re a bit fancier, 50c mass-produced injection molded pullers.